 As a young and upcoming brand, it is great to raise brand awareness and build a community on Instagram.
 Furthermore, we reach exactly the audience on Instagram that is likely to buy one of our products.

-With the supportive power of high-quality influencers, Kerbholz’ Instagram channel manages to constantly attract new followers and currently shows a follower growth rate of 2.2%.
+With the supportive power of high-quality influencers, Kerbholz’s Instagram channel manages to constantly attract new followers.

-Instagram, in particular, caters to the brand’s needs: the platform gives a stage to Kerbholz’ products which are highly visual while collaborating with influencers provides for trust within the community.
+Instagram, in particular, caters to the brand’s needs: the platform gives a stage to Kerbholz’s products which are highly visual while collaborating with influencers provides for trust within the community.